 7) What are the Challenges When it Comes to Monitoring Air Quality?

 There are a number of freely available sources of air quality data around the world but the methods used by these data providers are not without problems:

 The main purpose of government collected information is usually to inform regulatory planning and understand trends over time - as a result, their information tends to be reported as averages over time.

-Although the information provided by government station sensors is extremely reliable and accurate for their purpose, it was never intended for real-time decision-making.
+Information provided by government station sensors is extremely reliable and accurate for their purpose, but it was never intended for real-time decision-making.

 Government sensors are extremely accurate at their precise location but as you can see from these images, there can be huge distances between these stations, affecting the reliability of air quality information at locations where no station is available.

 If you consider the impact of traffic on air pollution, it's easy to understand how the particular location of a station sensor will affect the air quality reading you receive: If your closest sensor is based in a fairly non-industrialized area away from traffic but you live on a busy road, it's unlikely the information you receive will help you understand the precise air quality at your home address.

 Differences in the Number of Pollutants Measured

 Some sensors will monitor the 6 common air pollutants, maybe even more, while some will monitor 3 and some 5.
 You can never be sure that you're receiving a comprehensive picture of air quality unless you interrogate the data a little more deeply.

 Fires smoke moves extremely quickly and unpredictably which is frequently missed by monitoring stations.
 A station that's in the vicinity of a station sensor can also take it offline, preventing reliable air quality reporting when residents need it the most.